 - exercise during the day

-- positive self-talk, intention setting, visualisation, gratitude,
+- positive self-talk, intention setting, visualization, gratitude,

 - reading, journaling, and/or a brain-dump before bed.